PhFrilles/DKBase/README.md

 ## CURRENT FEATURES:

--Create a new database
+Create a new database
--Add records
+Add records
--Delete a record
+Delete a record

-## Setting up
+## SETTING UP
 Before making any changes to a database, you must correctly setup a database.
 When setting up a database you can either setup to create a new database or setup to view or edit a database.

-## Creating a new database
+## CREATING A NEW DATABASE
 db_variable = DKBase('file_name.txt')

 db_variable.create(